TeeDan205/SQL-KMS-file_Documentation/README.md

    - The sales was sum up by region, then ordered *appropriately* to select the top 3 and bottom 3.

      **Key Insight:** The Top (West) has sales of approximately **$3.6 million**, while the bottom region (Nunavut) has only **$116,376.47**.
 This indicates a massive gap of about 30 times between the highest and lowest performing regions.
 The top 3 regions (West, Ontario, Prarie) are the powerhouses of sales a **95% of total sales**, contributing significantly to the company's revenue.
 The total sales from the top 3 regions (**$9,498,066.61) are substantially higher than the bottom 3 regions (**$1,893,091.21) a **5% of total sales**, this indicates that the business is highly dependent on the top regions for revenue.
 In summary, the analysis reveals a stark contrast in sales performance across regions.
 The company should leverage the strong performance in top regions while developing targeted strategies to grow in the underperforming regions.

-     **Recommendation & Conclusion**
-   1. The Top Regions should continue to nurture these markets with excellent service, product availability and trgeted promotions to maintain and grow market share.
-Conduct market reseach to understand the unique challenges and opportunities of the bottom 3 regions.

 3. What were the total sales of appliances in Ontario?

     **The Total Sales of Appliances in Ontario is found by writing the query below:**